 The Wheeler Museum is named for the well-known and respected Wheeler Family of Keswick, Virginia.
 Sallie and Kenny Wheeler built an equestrian dynasty over more than six decades receiving countless accolades, including the American Horse Shows Association’s Lifetime Achievement award in 1999.

-Kenny Wheeler continues to train horses at his Cismont Manor Farm in Keswick, Virginia.
-Horses he has trained have earned more than 115 AHSA/USEF Horse of the Year National Champions and Grand Champions; 9 Grand Championships at the National Horse Show; 16 Championships and 4 Grand Championships at the Pennsylvania National; 12 Hunter Grand Championships at Devon; and Best Young Horse at Devon for 34 years in a row.
+From their Cismont Manor Farm in Keswick, Virginia, Kenny Wheeler bred, trained, and showed horses who earned more than 115 AHSA/USEF Horse of the Year National Champions and Grand Champions; 9 Grand Championships at the National Horse Show; 16 Championships and 4 Grand Championships at the Pennsylvania National; 12 Hunter Grand Championships at Devon; and Best Young Horse at Devon for 34 years in a row.